ZupIT/beagle-docs/content/en/ios/getting-started.md

 ```

 {{% alert color="warning" %}}
-It's very important to stand out that Beagle does not provide default Network, Cache and Log layers.
+Important: Beagle does not provide a default Network, Cache and Log layers.
 But without a Network layer it is impossible to make requisitions for JSON's.

 So it's mandatory to create a Network layer so Beagle can comunicate with a BFF through requisitions.
 {{% /alert %}}